Sbuda45/Sbuda45/README.md

 - 💬 Ask me about **Java or C++**
 - 📫 Reach me at **sntuli4246@gmail.com**
 - 🎮 Fun fact: **I think I can make it as a Game Developer**
-- 🚀 Always exploring new technologies!
+- 🚀 Always exploring new technologies & trends!

 ---